A Modular Architecture Design for Autonomous Driving Racing in Controlled Environments: Implementation

-Where $\vec{w}$ is the error.
+Where $\vec{\varepsilon}_1$ is the error.
 To estimate the error, a normal distribution centered at 0 is assumed, where the covariances are our estimation of the maximum possible error (equation \ref{covariance w}).
 A diagonal covariance matrix is used since it is assumed that the errors in each internal state are uncorrelated.
+The values given as covariance in the matrix $Q$ are estimated based on the specifications of the actuators.

 Where $Diag(\vec{v})$ is a function that returns a square diagonal matrix with the elements of vector $\vec{v}$ on the main diagonal.
 With equations \ref{propagation formula} and \ref{covariance w} the propagation model defined in equation \ref{propagation model} is specified.
-To specify the measuring model (equation \ref{Measuring model}), we only need to correlate the internal state with the outputs and add the error, as per equation \ref{Measuring formula}.
+To specify the measuring model (equation \ref{Measuring model}), we need to correlate the internal state with the outputs and add the error, as per equation \ref{Measuring formula}.

-Where the $\vec{v}$ error vector is approximated using a normal distribution, mean 0 and covariance the estimated maximum error, following equation \ref{covariance v}.
+Where the $\vec{\varepsilon}_2$ error vector is approximated using a normal distribution, mean 0 and covariance the estimated maximum error, following equation \ref{covariance v}.
 In a similar fashion as equation \ref{covariance w} it is assumed that the errors are uncorrelated so a diagonal matrix is used.
+The values given as covariance in matrix $R$ are estimated based on the specifications of the sensors.

 Therefore, the model for the Extended Kalman filter is defined using equation \ref{propagation formula} with error \ref{covariance w} in the propagation step and equation \ref{Measuring formula} with error \ref{covariance v} for the measuring step.